vektorious/cm-curriculum/_articles/01-welcome-to-OHM/pathways.md

 {:toc}

 ### The meeting point
 As we saw in the previous section, the routes your open hardware project can take are many and diverse.
-However, all these projects follow (or should follow) the principles stated by the open hardware definition:
+However, all these projects follow (or should follow) the principles stated by the [open hardware definition](https://www.oshwa.org/definition/):

 > “Open source hardware is hardware whose design is made publicly available so that anyone can study, modify, distribute, make, and sell the design or hardware based on that design.”

-Although translations of "hardware" in some languages may bias the concept towards electronics, when we say “hardware” we refer to any physical, tangible artefact: Machines, electronic devices, paperweights, textiles.
+Although translations of "hardware" in some languages may bias the concept towards electronics, when we say “hardware” we refer to any physical, tangible artefact: Machines, electronic devices, biomaterials, textiles.
 This adds a layer of complexity to opening work that free/open source software doesn't have to deal with: their source is plain text code.
 In the case of hardware, you may share a quick sketch and a description of your machine under a free/open license, but is this enough to allow others to work on it?

 We will learn more about this in modules 3 and 4, but in order to enable people to “study, modify, distribute, make and sell” our hardware, we need to provide access to different types of information.
 These vary according to the kind of product you are working on.
 As an example, if your hardware includes electronics, you should be able to provide the schematics.
 However, for mechanical products this wouldn’t be necessary; instead your focus will be on CAD files, assembly instructions, etc. We will go through these specifics in one of the units of this program.